Home

 4. Test Yourself

-You can have a friends time your running, punches, kicks, etc. If you want to be really elite and anal about it, film you movements and then compare your speed there.
+You can have a friend time your running, punches, kicks, etc. If you want to be really precise and take it to a higher level, film your movements and then compare your speeds on tape.

 Bottom line: Gauge your progress so you know that you ARE progressing.